chadwithuhc/jQuery-plugin-js/readme.md

 # Plugin.js
-A better jQuery plugin boilerplate system.
+A better jQuery plugin boilerplate system using Backbone-like syntax.

 ***

 ## What

 __Plugin.js__ is a constructor class that helps you create a jQuery plugin that can be extended or inherited.
 It provides a Backbone.js syntax model with some enhancements to help plugin development.
+One of the main goals is to give a Backbone-like experience, without the requirement for Backbone.
+Think of it like using `Backbone.View` to build a jQuery Plugin.

 ## How